instanas2014/instanas2014.github.io/_posts/2025-06-02-China-Gen-AI-Explained.md

 - A **Western AI practitioner** looking to work in China, pay attention to Alibaba’s Qwen and Baidu’s ERNIE — they’re leading the pack.
 - A **Chinese-speaking data pro** exploring opportunities in Southeast Asia, understanding both ecosystems will give you a unique edge.

----

-### 📬 Bonus: Subscribe for More

-If you're interested in:
-- Gen AI comparisons across regions
-- Cross-border data/AI careers
-- Asia Pasific Data and AI market trends

-Then follow me on [YouTube](https://www.youtube.com/@GeorgeTheDataConsultant)